gcbel/cu-e-commerce-api/README.md

 ## Description

-This project is a command-line application that can be used manage a company's departments, roles, and employees.
-This project is created using Node.js, Inquirer, and PostgreSQL.
+This project is the back-end for an online shopping platform, including fully functional ways of creating, tracking, updating and deleting products, categories, and product tags.
+This project is created using Node.js, Express.js, Sequelize, and PostgreSQL.

 [Here]() is a video demonstrating the functionality of the application.